nesl/RadHAR/README.md

 - Time-distributed CNN + Bi-directional LSTM Classifier: [Code](https://github.com/nesl/RadHAR/blob/master/Classifiers/TD_CNN_LSTM.py)

 ## Pretrained Classifiers and Preprocessed Dataset:
 The pretrained Bi-directional LSTM Classifier (90\% accuracy) and Time-distributed CNN + Bi-directional LSTM Classifier (92\% accuracy) along with the preprocessed training and test dataset are available [here.](https://drive.google.com/drive/folders/1jVk28wr2He9EdXPwbfCeic1GT6XBzJFD?usp=sharing) The size of preprocessed dataset is around 70 GB.
 Classifiers code in the repo has the data loading code for the preprocessed dataset.
-The trained classifiers expects the code in the same format as in the classifier code files.
+The trained classifiers expects the test data in the same format as in the classifier training code files.
+The classifier can be loaded using the keras load_model function.